The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Core Meanings: Illusions, fears, uncertainty, subconscious, intuition, dreams, confusion, hidden dangers, imagination.

 Archetypal Message: The Moon illuminates the darkness, but it also often creates illusions and fears.
-It represents the subconscious, dreams, and the unseen forces that influence our lives.
-This card calls us to be mindful of our fears and illusions, to trust our intuition, and to seek the truth behind the veil of uncertainty.
+It represents the subconscious, dreams, and the unseen forces that influence your life.
+This card calls you to be mindful of your fears and illusions, to trust your intuition, and to seek the truth behind the veil of uncertainty.

 Core Meanings: Joy, success, vitality, energy, clarity, happiness, achievement, warmth, truth.

 Archetypal Message: The Sun is a symbol of vitality, joy, and success.
 It brings clarity, warmth, and energy.
-This card portends happiness, achievement, and the fulfillment of our best desires.
-It reminds us to enjoy life and share our light with others.
+This card foretells happiness, achievement, and the fulfillment of your best desires.
+It reminds you to enjoy life and share your light with others.

 Core Meanings: Revelation, awakening, assessment, release, new beginning, calling, realization, reckoning.

 Archetypal Message: An angel blowing a trumpet calls the dead to rise.
 This is a card of awakening, of realization, and of reckoning.
-It symbolizes a moment when we must look back at the past, make an assessment, and release ourselves to embrace a new beginning.
+It symbolizes a moment when you must look back at the past, make an assessment, and release yourself to embrace a new beginning.

 Core Meanings: Completion, fulfillment, achievement, integration, journey, harmony, wholeness, satisfaction.